 Home Doesn’t Mean Home-Free

-“We let our guard down,” when we’re at home, says Fennell.
+“We let our guard down” when we’re at home, says Fennell.
 “Parents need to understand that things happen other than on public roads.”
 People feel safe at home, but a car can be an irresistible lure to a child.
 Even in a driveway or garage, a car has the potential to injure or kill a child.
-“In most cases, that incidents that we track are happening at people’s homes,” says Fennell.
+“In most cases, the incidents that we track are happening at people’s homes,” says Fennell.

 Just like you wouldn’t let your child play unattended with a knife or gun, never let your child play unattended in or around a car.
 “There should be no interaction between a child and a vehicle unless there is an adult there,” says Fennell.
-And, just being aware that cars are dangerous to kids even when they’re not on the road can go a long way toward keeping your child safe.
+Just being aware that cars are dangerous to kids even when they’re not on the road can go a long way toward keeping your child safe.

 Lock it Up